Previz-app/io_scene_previz/README.rst

 ^^^^^^^^^^^^^^^^^^^
 Activate the add-on
 ^^^^^^^^^^^^^^^^^^^
-Finally, you need to activate the add-on.
+Now it's time to activate the add-on within Blender.

 Before you begin, ensure that you're using the correct virtual environment: